 • 40 drops (2mL) hop bitters

-This drink was so easy to drink.
+Firstly, this cocktail was so easy to drink!
 The bitters offset the sweetness of the ginger ale, and brought out the spiciness of the whiskey to make this beverage taste hot on many different levels.

 • 1oz Brandy